 PRODUCE SAFETY PROGRAM

-The Kentucky Department of Agriculture (KDA) helps Kentucky produce growers comply with the Food Safety Modernization Act of 2011 (FSMA) and its Produce Safety Rule.
-The KDA's Produce Safety team was formed in 2019 and is federally funded to implement the Produce Safety Rule.
+The Kentucky Department of Agriculture (KDA) is responsible for implementing and educating Kentucky producers about the Food Safety Modernization Act (FSMA) and the Produce Safety Rule.
+The KDA's Produce Safety Program was established in 2019 and is a federally funded program through partnership with the Food and Drug Administration (FDA).

-The Food Safety Modernization Act of 2011 aims to prevent food contamination before it happens rather than responding after an outbreak of foodborne illness has occurred.
+The Food Safety Modernization Act passed into federal law in 2011 and aims to prevent food contamination before it happens rather than responding after an outbreak of food-borne illness has occurred.

-The Produce Safety Rule is the first set of federal regulatory standards for growing, packing, harvesting, and holding activities of fruits and vegetables.
-The Rule focuses on:
+The Produce Safety Rule, one of seven rules housed within FSMA, is the first set of federal regulatory standards for growing, packing, harvesting, and holding activities of fruits and vegetables.
+The Rule focuses on the following key requirements:

 - Agriculture water